Region to see $11 million in Community Crossings roadwork grants

 State lawmakers identified long-term funding for Community Crossings as part of House Enrolled Act 1002, passed by the legislature and signed into law by Gov. Holcomb in April 2017.

-The list of all communities receiving matching funds in the 2022 winter/spring call for projects is online at www.in.gov/indot/communitycrossings.
+The list of all communities receiving matching funds in the 2022 winter/spring call for projects is online at in.gov/indot/communitycrossings.
 The next call for projects will open in July 2022.

+The Round The Clock diner that's been a staple in downtown Valparaiso since the 1970s now plans to close instead of relocate before the building is razed to make room for The Linc development that will bring housing, retail and a parking garage to Lincolnway.

+"To put it in perspective, our very first blast furnace, Blast Furnace No. 1, could produce 1,000 tons a day.
+No. 7 can make 14,000 tons a day.
+There are fewer blast furnaces left in the United States but all of them make more iron than we used to make."